Stefan Wever: Early life and education

-Baseball career
+Career

 Wever began his professional career in 1979 with the Oneonta Yankees of the New York–Penn League (NYPL).
 He pitched in ten games for the team, finishing the season with a 6–3 record, a 1.77 earned run average (ERA), and 70 strikeouts.
 In the Yankees' championship series against the Geneva Cubs, he pitched a shutout and threw nine strikeouts to win the first game and help the Yankees win the NYPL Championship.
 The following year, Wever was promoted to the Fort Lauderdale Yankees of the Florida State League.
 That year, he had a 7–3 record, a 3.64 ERA and 94 innings pitched in 15 games.

 In 1981, Wever began the season remaining with Fort Lauderdale.
 He had a 7–3 record and a 2.00 ERA in 12 games before being promoted to the Nashville Sounds of the Southern League, the Yankees' AA affiliate.
 With Nashville, he had a 5–2 record and 2.05 ERA in nine appearances.
 Wever's pitching coach in Nashville was Hall of Famer Hoyt Wilhelm.
 Wilhelm felt he had the ability but not the confidence to pitch in the majors, and spent his time in Nashville working on that aspect of Wever's game.
 The following season, Weber was almost unanimously named to the Southern League All-Star team, thanks to 11 wins and 116 strikeouts through the end of June.
 He improved to a 16–6 record, a 2.78 ERA, and 191 strikeouts, won the Southern League Most Outstanding Pitcher Award, and accomplished the pitcher's Triple Crown, leading the league in wins, ERA, and strikeouts.
 He led Nashville to the Southern League championship, and right after doing so, the Yankees called Wever up to the major leagues.